Spice It Up!

 1 avocado, sliced

-Romaine or your favorite lettuce, shredded (about 4 cups)
+Romaine or your favorite lettuce, shredded (about 4 cups), optional

-1. Preheat broiler to high for 5 minutes .
-On a foil lined baking sheet, add all of the the poblanos, 2 cloves garlic (with skin on), and 1 serrano pepper.
-Drizzle lightly with oil, cook under broiler for 5 to 7 minutes, turning as needed.
-Remove from oven once skins have blackened and blistered on poblanos.
+1. Preheat broiler to high for 5 minutes.
+On a foil lined baking sheet, add tomatillos, onions, poblanos, 2 cloves garlic (with skin on), and 2 serrano peppers.
+Drizzle lightly with oil, cook under broiler for 10 to 12 minutes, turning as needed.
+Remove from oven once skins have blackened and blistered slightly on poblanos.
 Cover with clean kitchen towel, set aside to cool.

-2. In a medium pot, combine the pork,onions and garlic, with enough water to cover, add 1 tablespoon of salt.
+2. In a medium pot, combine the pork, onions and garlic, with enough water to cover, add 1 teaspoon of salt.
 Cook at medium heat until it comes to a boil, cover reduce heat to simmer and cook for 1½ hours or until pork becomes tender.
 Remove from heat and let cool in broth.

 3. While the pork is cooking, transfer the chile ancho to a glass bowl, cover with water and cook in the microwave for about 6 minutes, stirring after 3 minutes.
 Remove from microwave, cover and set aside.

 4. Once pork is tender enough and slightly cooled, remove from broth onto plate or cutting board.
 Using two forks or your fingers, shred the pork and set aside.
-Remove the blistered skins, seeds, and stems from the poblanos.
-Reserve one poblano for pico de gallo.
-Combine all of the ingredients for the poblano sauce into blender and blend until smooth.
-Taste for salt, pour into serving dish, set aside.
-In another bowl, combine all of the ingredients for the pico de gallo, cover and set aside.
+For salsa, remove the blistered skins, seeds, and stems from the poblanos and transfer to the blender.
+Also add the garlic(skins removed), tomatillos, onions, and serranos (stems removed).
+Season with cumin, oregano, key lime juice, salt and pepper to taste.
+Pulse to blend until desired consistency, taste for salt, pour into serving dish, set aside.

-5. In the blender, combine the drained chile ancho, the onions and garlic cooked with the pork, 1½ cups of pork stock, cumin, oregano, 1 teaspoon salt and ½ teaspoon pepper, blend until smooth, set aside.
-Heat 2 tablespoons of oil to medium heat, add the sauce from the blender and bring to a boil, add the shredded pork, stir well to combine.
+5. Rinse the blender, add drained chile ancho, the onions and garlic cooked with the pork, 1½ cups of pork stock, cumin, oregano, salt and pepper to taste.
+Blend until smooth, set aside.
+Heat 2 tablespoons of oil to medium heat, add the ancho sauce from the blender and bring to a boil, add the shredded pork, stir well to combine.
 Lower heat, taste for salt.
-Cover and continue cooking for 30 to 45 minutes.
+Cover and continue cooking for 25 to 30 minutes.
 If pork becomes too dry, add a little more broth.

 6. To assemble burritos, heat tortillas on a comal or a griddle on medium heat for just 25 to 30 seconds on each side.
-Warm the poblano sauce for just a minute in the microwave.
-On a large plate, lay the tortilla, add about 1/3 cup of beans, ½ cup shredded pork, 2 avocado slices and a couple of tablespoons of your favorite salsa or guacamole.
-After folding burrito, add about 1 cup of lettuce onto plate, then burrito on top, add warmed poblano sauce and roasted poblano pico de gallo.
-Serve with your favorite rice recipe.
-It's a Big Burrito and can be cut in half to serve 2 people.
+On a large plate, lay the tortilla, add about 1/3 cup of beans, crema, cheese, shredded pork, avocado slices and a couple of tablespoons of your favorite salsa or guacamole.
+After folding burrito, add about 1 cup of lettuce onto plate, then burrito on top, ladle with tomatillo poblano salsa.

 Other recipes by Sonia: